GWCF chats with Victoria Njoroge, a young person sharing her thoughts on the importance of teaching diverse perspectives in schools.

 Victoria decided to learn as much as she could about the Black history and narratives omitted from her textbooks, and she shared these important stories with her peers.
 But she didn't stop there.
 Victoria wrote a letter to the editor, which appeared in the Worcester Telegram & Gazette last month, about the importance of teaching diverse perspectives in schools.

-Inspired by her activism, GWCF caught up with Victoria to learn more about her decision to take her message out of the classroom and to the public, and about what she hopes comes next.
+Inspired by her activism, GWCF caught up with Victoria to learn more about her decision to take her message out of the classroom and into the community.

 GWCF: Tell us the story behind your letter and what inspired you to submit it to the editor?

 Victoria: I was in my AP US History course, and one of the three most important things we learned over the year was about causation of historical events, and this got me thinking.
 When it comes to curriculum on Black American history, we get slavery and then kind of disappear for a while before coming up again in the 60s with the Civil Rights movement.
 So, I thought, what were the causes of the Civil Rights movement?
 What happened in Black communities during the century after Emancipation?
 And why weren’t we talking about that?